Aguinid Falls is one of the most unique and exciting waterfalls in Cebu, Philippines.

-On level four of Aguinid Falls is where you will find the rock jump and more turquoise rock pools.
+On level four is where you will find the rock jump and more turquoise rock pools.

 The pool you’ll land in is only around two meters deep so I wouldn’t recommend diving headfirst as I did touch the bottom with my feet when I jumped.

 Level four is also a great spot to take some photos so you may want to keep your camera at the ready to capture all the action!